Roger Stone: 1980s: Reagan 1980, lobbying, Bush 1988

 In 1980, after their key roles in the Reagan campaign, Stone and Manafort decided to go into business together, with partner Charlie Black, creating a political consulting and lobbying firm to cash in on their relationships within the new administration.
-Black, Manafort & Stone (BMS), became one of Washington D.C.'s first mega-lobbying firms and was described as instrumental to the success of Ronald Reagan's 1984 campaign.
+Black, Manafort & Stone (BMS) became one of Washington D.C.'s first mega-lobbying firms and was described as instrumental to the success of Ronald Reagan's 1984 campaign.
 Republican political strategist Lee Atwater joined the firm in 1985, after serving in the #2 position on Reagan-Bush 1984.

 Because of BMS's willingness to represent brutal third-world dictators like Mobutu Sese Seko in Zaire and Ferdinand Marcos in the Philippines, the firm was branded "The Torturers' Lobby".
-BMS also represented a host of high-powered corporate clients, including Rupert Murdoch's News Corporation, The Tobacco Institute and, starting in the early 1980s, Donald Trump.
+BMS also represented a host of high-powered corporate clients, including Rupert Murdoch's News Corporation, the Tobacco Institute and, starting in the early 1980s, Donald Trump.

 In 1987 and 1988, Stone served as senior adviser to Jack Kemp's presidential campaign, which was managed by consulting partner Charlie Black.
 In that same election, his other partners worked for George H. W. Bush (Lee Atwater as campaign manager, and Paul Manafort as director of operations in the fall campaign).

 In April 1992, Time alleged that Stone was involved with the controversial Willie Horton advertisements to aid George H. W. Bush's 1988 presidential campaign, which were targeted against Democratic opponent Michael Dukakis.
 Stone has said that he urged Lee Atwater not to include Horton in the ad.
 Stone denied making or distributing the advertisement, and said it was Atwater's doing.

 In the 1990s, Stone and Manafort sold their business.
 Although their careers went in different directions, their relationship remained close.
-Stone married his first wife Anne Elizabeth Wesche in 1974.
-Using the name Ann E.W.
-Stone, she founded the group Republicans for Choice in 1989.
-They divorced in 1990.